The US Department of Education stipulates that the following regulations apply:

 Your eligibility to continue to receive direct loan funds depends on you making satisfactory academic progress.
 The Registry will therefore contact your tutor before the Spring and Summer disbursements are requested to confirm that you are in good academic standing and eligible to receive the next instalment of your loan.

 Entrance and exit counseling must be completed at the appropriate times.
 This can be undertaken at StudentLoans.gov.
 All new students must complete entrance counseling at the time their loan application is being processed.
 All students must complete exit counseling before the final instalment of their loan is released each year.
 If a student withdraws early from their course they will need to take the exit counseling when they withdraw.
-Research students need to undertake the exit counseling at the point of submitting their thesis or moving to X-Status.

 Changes to enrolment status